AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 ![Reset RDE from Environments card](/help/implementing/cloud-manager/assets/rde-reset-environments-card.png)

->[!NOTE]
->
->You must be assigned to the **Developer** role in Cloud Manager in order to use the reset feature.
-If not, the reset action will result in an error.

 For more information about how to use Cloud Manager to manage your environments, please see [the Cloud Manager documentation.](/help/implementing/cloud-manager/manage-environments.md)

 ## Logging {#logging}

-Log levels can be set by modifying OSGI configurations.
+Log levels can be set by modifying OSGi configurations.
 Check the [documentation](/help/implementing/developing/introduction/logging.md) for more information.

 ## How are RDEs Different from Cloud Development Environments? {#how-are-rds-different-from-cloud-development-environments}